thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 ### Reducing functions

-In my first post about `this` and closure in JS, I mentioned that we can pass functions arround in JS applications.
+In my first post about `this` and closure in JS, I mentioned that we can pass functions around in JS applications.
 Then instead of data array, suppose that we have an array of functions and need to apply all the functions to a value

 ```js
 const minus = (a) => a - 2;